Sex trafficking in Indonesia

 The sex traffickers are often part of or collude with criminal syndicates.
 The traffickers have been creating accounts on pornographic sites and social media platforms in order to sell sex acts from their victims.
 Pedophiles and sex tourists travel to Indonesia.
-Australian and other foreigner paedophile rings had infiltrated Indonesia using the pretense of adopting or fostering impoverished children.
+Australian and other foreigner pedophile rings had infiltrated Indonesia using the pretense of adopting or fostering impoverished children.
 Some perpetrators are victims of sex trafficking themselves.

 The government of Indonesia has been criticized for the weak implementation of sex trafficking laws and poor victim protections.
 Some law enforcement have not received proper anti-trafficking training.

 Non-governmental organizations

 Compassion First, headquartered in Beaverton, Oregon, carries out anti-sex trafficking efforts in Indonesia.